MicrosoftDocs/query-docs/query-languages/dax/firstnonblank-function-dax.md

 This function is typically used to return the first value of a column for which the expression is not blank.
 For example, you could get the last value for which there were sales of a product.

-This DAX function is not supported for use in DirectQuery mode.
-For more information about limitations in DirectQuery models, see  [https://go.microsoft.com/fwlink/?LinkId=219172](https://go.microsoft.com/fwlink/?LinkId=219172).
+This function is not optimized for use in DirectQuery mode.
+To learn more, see  [DAX formula compatibility in DirectQuery mode](https://go.microsoft.com/fwlink/?LinkId=219172).

 ## See also
 [LASTNONBLANK function &#40;DAX&#41;](lastnonblank-function-dax.md)